A plea to media automation devs

 Let's be totally clear: the selfhosting community is incredible.
 Hundreds of people have poured their hearts and countless hours into tools for cordcutters, archivists, and enthusiasts of all stripes, overwhelmingly open-sourced.

-This is what the internet is about.
-It's a movement that offers a real, tangible alternative to the enshittification and surveillance marching its way into our digital lives.
+It's the internet at its best: a distributed army of hobbyists creating real, tangible alternatives to the enshittification and surveillance marching its way down our digital throats.

-There's just one thing I'd change, if I could.
+There's just one small thing I'd change, if I could.

 DEAR GOD, STOP CALLING EVERYTHING *ARR